Opposite Words for Kindergarten – Animation with Audio

 Text List of Opposite Words for Kindergarten

 Next, match this table with the picture and audio cards above.
-Then your child can listen again and check if they remember the same opposite words for kids from memory.
+Then, your child can listen again and check if they remember the same opposite words from memory.
 Finally, use the list as a quick revision sheet during homework time.

 | Word | Opposite |